 Assuming that we are the owner of our VIE and its subsidiaries for U.S. federal income tax purposes, and based upon our current and projected income and assets, including the expected proceeds from this offering, and projections as to the market price of the ADSs immediately following this offering, we do not expect to be a PFIC for the current taxable year or the foreseeable future.
 However, no assurance can be given in this regard because the determination of whether we are or will become a PFIC is a factual determination made annually that will depend, in part, upon the composition of our income and assets.
 Fluctuations in the market price of the ADSs may cause us to be or become a PFIC for the current or future taxable years because the value of our assets for purposes of the asset test, including the value of our goodwill and unbooked intangibles, may be determined by reference to the market price of the ADSs from time to time (which may be volatile).
 In estimating the value of our goodwill and other unbooked intangibles, we have taken into account our anticipated market capitalization immediately following the close of this offering.
 Among other matters, if our market capitalization is less than anticipated or subsequently declines, we may be or become a PFIC for the current or future taxable years.
 The composition of our income and assets may also be affected by how, and how quickly, we use our liquid assets and the cash raised in this offering.
-Under circumstances where our revenue from activities that produce passive income significantly increases relative to our revenue from activities that produce passive income significantly increases, our risk of becoming classified as a PFIC may substantially increase.
+Under circumstances where our revenue from activities that produce passive income significantly increases relative to our revenue from activities that produce passive income significantly increases relative to our revenue from activities that produce non-passive income significant amounts of cash for active purposes, our risk of becoming classified as a PFIC may substantially increase.